SaladLab/Snake/README.md

 - Make sure MongoDB is running well.
   - By default server connects to local MongoDB.
-  - Address of MongoDB can be configured on src/GameServer-Console/App.config.
+  - Address of MongoDB can be configured on src/GameServer/App.config.
 - Run Server
   - Open Snake.sln with Visual Studio.
-  - Run GameServer-Console.
+  - Run GameServer.
 - Run Client
   - Open src/GameClient with Unity.
   - Open Scenes/MainScene and run.